justincpresley/ndn-sync/README.md

 * [**specification**](https://github.com/justincpresley/ndn-sync/tree/specification): The side branch which holds Syncs in their original form according to their technical specification.

+## Usage

+Before you utilize the library or try any examples, please ensure that you have the necessary [prerequisites](/docs/INSTALL.md).
+It will take but a few minutes!

+***ndn-sync*** is a library containing multiple modules (different Syncs), each with individual functionality and use.

+It is highly recommended that you check out the examples.
+Sometimes, seeing the Syncs in action can give you ideas and help you in understanding what the Syncs provide.

 ## Syncs

 There are many Syncs!